Pap smearPap smear

 • Unclear or unsatisfactory results.
 The lab sample may not have had enough cells, or the cells may have been clumped together or hidden by mucus.
 Your provider will usually ask you to come in for another test in 2 to 4 months.

 • Abnormal Pap smear or “positive” result.
 Abnormal changes were found in your cervical cells.
 Most of the time, abnormal results do not mean you have cervical cancer.
 Minor changes in the cells usually go back to normal on their own.
-But your provider may recommend a follow-up test to check.
+However, your provider may recommend a follow-up test to check.
 More serious cell changes may turn into cancer if they are not removed.
 Finding and treating these cells early can help prevent cancer from developing.

 Normal results